delaneyj/datastar/site/static/md/reference/plugins_backend.md

 The actions above take a second argument of options.

+The `method` option is the HTTP method to use (defaults to `GET`).

-The `onlyRemoteSignals` option determines whether to only send remotely viewable signals values (defaults to `true`).
+The `includeLocal` option determines whether to only send remotely viewable signals values (defaults to `false`).

 The `headers` option is an object containing headers to send with the request.

+The `openWhenHidden` option determines whether to close the page is hidden (defaults to `false`).
+Useful for dashboards but will cause a drain on battery life and other resources.

 ```html
 <div data-on-click="sse('/examples/click_to_edit/contact/1', {